- When will a documentary be broadcast again?

-When will a program be broadcast again?
+When will a documentary be broadcast again?

-We recommend that you contact your local station directly to let them know if you are interested in seeing an Independent Lens program rebroadcast, or to inquire about any future plans to show the program.
+We recommend that you contact your local station directly to let them know if you are interested in seeing an Independent Lens documentary rebroadcast, or to inquire about any future plans to show the program.

 My station never carries Independent Lens at the time I see advertised, Mondays at 10 P.M.
 What’s the deal?

 PBS is not a network (like NBC or HBO).
-Each local PBS station has autonomy over its schedule, and may air programs whenever it chooses.
-So while Independent Lens is on the PBS national schedule for Monday nights at 10 P.M., local stations make their own decisions about when to air Independent Lens programs.
+Each local PBS station has autonomy over its schedule and may air programs whenever it chooses.
+So while Independent Lens is on the PBS national schedule for Monday nights at 10 P.M., local stations make their own decisions about when to air Independent Lens documentaries.
 Feel free to contact your local station if you have any questions or comments about their scheduling of Independent Lens.

-Civic engagement is at the forefront of the Independent Lens community, extending impact by cultivating new audiences, advancing civic dialogue and transforming independent films into tools for education and action.
+Civic engagement is at the forefront of the Independent Lens community, extending impact by cultivating new audiences, advancing civic dialogue, and transforming independent films into tools for education and action.
 Visit Indie Lens Pop-Up to find out more.

 We review all comments before posting to make sure that they meet our guidelines.
 Once we’ve done that (it can take as long as two business days), we post selected comments.
 We welcome all points of view and thank you for your submission.
 Read the comment guidelines to find out what will not be posted.